 Special Dietary Requirements and Allergies

 Subway publishes a detailed US allergen and ingredient guide, which is the best source for anything strict.
-A few things to know: the chain doesn’t have a fully separate prep area, so cross-contact with meat is possible on shared surfaces and gloves — ask staff to change gloves if that matters to you.
+A few things to note: the chain doesn’t have a fully separate prep area, so cross-contact with meat is possible on shared surfaces and gloves — ask staff to change gloves if that matters to you.
 For gluten-free needs, Subway has tested gluten-free bread in some markets, but availability is limited and it’s prepped in a shared environment.
 There’s no certified vegan or kosher line; the meat-free items above are based on the standard ingredient list.

 Tips for Vegetarians at Subway